rolfschr/GSWL-private-empty/README.md

 - Define your bank accounts in ``bankaccounts.yml`` & CSV conversion aliases in ``alias.local``.
 - Define your opening balance (current financial state) in ``journal.txt``.
 - Setup your own report commands in ``reports.txt``
-- Define your Tmux (or whatever) sessions.
+- Define your Tmux (or whatever) session.

 Optionally: